benjaminmetzler/OpenRemoteHub/README.md

-# My_Remote
+# my_remote

-My_Remote is a universal remote hub for the Raspberry PI.
+my_remote is a universal remote hub for the Raspberry PI.
 It translates keyboard presses into IR/Bluetooth (TBD)/adb commands for remote controlled devices.
 It's goal is to provide a single way for controlling remote controlled devices.

 ## Progress